xtophe80/asselect/README.md

 ## NOTAMs

-ASSelect retreives NOTAM data from MongoDB.
+ASSelect retreives NOTAM data from a MongoDB Atlas database.
 See https://github.com/ahsparrow/navplot2 for details.

-## Build
+## Developing

 Install node.js from https://node.org and set PATH to include <install-dir>/bin

-Install npm packages:
+Install npm packages from the source code top level directory):

     npm install